Can I Use Felt Instead of Interfacing?

 One of the fun things about felt is the wide variety of colors available!
 But when you’re using it as an interfacing alternative, do the colors really matter?
 Well, it depends on your project.

-If you use a pattern that requires interfacing, you can use felt as a substitute.
-Just follow these simple steps:
+If you use a pattern that requires interfacing, you can substitute felt by following these steps:

 Tips to Help You Get Started with Felt